dimpase/M2/Internals:-Meeting-on-2024‐08‐29.md

   * after this, many (easy) compatibility changes to packages - package maintainers will be assigned as reviewers
   * a few packages (TateOnProducts and SpectralSequences) require more serious changes
   * goal is to have it ready well before November release
+  * idea: "LegacyChainComplexes" package for short-term compatibility
+- Profiling M2 code
+  * currently a draft PR
+  * a tool for understanding which exact lines in M2 were run, what percent of time it took, etc., when an M2 command is run
+  * also useful to find dead code via coverageSummary
+  * goal: use this to methodically go over core and highlight things that slow it down
+  * not yet documented